Somerstime, and the Livin’ is Easy

 Somers (Google Maps Location)

 My visit up to Somers was perhaps one of my most random forays ever done for this website.
 One fine Saturday I remember just putting Damian down to nap and telling Hoang I had to just “go.”
 When you have a special needs child and you’ve just spent 6 hours entertaining him, sometimes taking off for two hours is just what the doctor ordered.

 And since my visit was random, I promise that this write-up will be equally so.

 I noticed that this place had a rare open day, so I pointed my car north and took off.
 I don’t think I had ever been to Somers with intent before.
 From what I saw, it seemed just like all the other northern rural east of the Connecticut Connecticut towns.
-The Shenipsit Trail does traverse Soapstone Mountain here, which looks to be very pretty.
+The Shenipsit Trail does traverse Soapstone Mountain here, which is very pretty.

 I found the museum easily and entered.
 This was yet another one of those places where I was the only visitor in the one room, so taking pictures and notes still just seems so… so difficult to do.
 As a result, my pictures are of the “quick with no flash” variety, hence the blurriness and lack of attention to detail.
 But you’ve seen these things before… at just about every other town historical society museum.
 Their (2008) website boasts displays of the following:

 Interestingly, there was a small room off the main room wherein all sorts of Somers goodies were available for sale.
 Not (yet) being a big Somers fan, I didn’t purchase anything.
 But at this point, one of the women sought me out to probe… I’m used to this by now, however.